demisto/content-docs/docs/incidents/incident-fields.md

 A use case for this is if you make a change to your content and need to push the change to production, or if are contributing content to Marketplace and want an existing field to be available to a new incident type.

+**Note**: You can change the association of an existing incident field that was created with the Associate to all value.

 The associated incident types appear in the incident field's JSON file under the **AssociatedTypes** parameter.
 To add an incident type to an incident field, in the JSON file add the **systemAssociatedTypes** parameter with a comma-separated list of the new incident types.

 1. Navigate to **Settings** -> **Advanced** -> **Fields**.